zeekay/workpool/src/component/README.md

 ## Retention optimization strategy

 - Producers (Client, Worker, Recovery) write to a future "segment".
-- Consumers (mainLoop) read the current segment.
+- Consumers (main) read the current segment.
   - On conflicts, producers will write to progressively higher segments, while the main loop will continue to read the segment originally called with.
     This means conflicts are less likely on each retry.